digitaledgeit/sass-spacing/README.md

 # sass-spacing

 SASS mixins for margins and paddings.

-Plus a compiled set of responsive margin and padding classes.
+With a bonus set of compiled responsive margin and padding classes.

 ## Installation